jappeace/jappeaceApplication/content/hetzner-nix-monolith.md

 I build this by relying on the [module system](https://nixos.wiki/wiki/Module).
 The main entrypoint
-is an ordinary nixos [configuration file](https://nixos.org/manual/nixos/stable/index.html#sec-configuration-file), other modules are also shaped like this even though the entry point depends on them.
+is an ordinary nixos [configuration file](https://nixos.org/manual/nixos/stable/index.html#sec-configuration-file), other modules in general are also shaped like this even though the entry point depends on them.
 So we got a very versatile one trick pony!